Jok98/Jok98/README.md

 ## [LinkedIn](https://www.linkedin.com/in/matteo-moi/) | [GitHub](https://github.com/Jok98)

-## BIO

-> As an IT enthusiast I'm always looking for increase my knowledge in the field of software development,
+> As an IT enthusiast I'm always looking for increase my knowledge in the field of software development, <br>
-> not focusing on a specific language or technology but trying to develop a mindset capable of adapting in any
+> not focusing on a specific language or technology but trying to develop a mindset capable of adapting in any environment.
-> environment.
 >
 > Started studying programming independently in 2016, deepening and enhancing my skills at university and through
 > participation in various professional training courses.